LinkedIn API MCP server

 Stats

-The HDW MCP Server provides comprehensive access to LinkedIn data and functionalities through the HorizonDataWave API, enabling you to search for users, retrieve profiles, manage connections, and interact with LinkedIn content through a Model Context Protocol interface.
+The HDW MCP Server provides comprehensive access to LinkedIn data and functionalities through the HorizonDataWave API, enabling both data retrieval and robust user account management.
+It serves as a Model Context Protocol (MCP) server that integrates with AI assistants to provide powerful LinkedIn data capabilities.

 Using Smithery (Recommended)